 Prior to holding this position, Judge Swanson served as the Circuit Court Judge, First Judicial Circuit, from April 2003 to July 2011 and was appointed by Governor Jeb Bush.
 Additionally, he served as a County Court Judge, Santa Rosa County, from May 2000 to April 2003, also appointed by Governor Jeb Bush.
 Preceding that Judge Swanson was a Military Judge, Navy and Marine Corps Trial Judiciary, from 1982 to 1985.

 Judge Swanson served in the United States Navy’s Judge Advocate General’s Corps for over 20 years, retiring as a Navy Captain in 1995.
 While on active duty, Judge Swanson served in numerous assignments including on ships of the Atlantic Fleet; as Special Counsel to the Vice Chief of Naval Operations during the First Gulf War; a 1988 assignment as counsel in the Persian Gulf; duty at Naval Station, Guantanamo Bay, Cuba; and Commanding Officer, Naval Legal Service Office Central, Naval Air Station, Pensacola, Florida.

 Upon retirement from the United States Navy, Judge Swanson served as an Assistant State Attorney, First Judicial Circuit, from August 1995 to May 2000.
 He was designated Special Prosecutor for cases of significance, 1998 to 2000.

-Daniel K. Bean is the executive partner of the Jacksonville office of Holland & Knight and is a trial lawyer who has prosecuted and defended a variety of matters in both federal and state court.
-Mr. Bean possesses extensive experience in trust and probate matters and in complex commercial litigation matters including contract disputes, insurance coverage issues, financial lending matters and class actions, as well as in the provision of assistance to foreign litigants in accordance with Title 28 United States Code Section 1782.
+A Navy veteran, former federal law clerk and former partner at a leading national law firm, Dan Bean is a trial lawyer who has prosecuted and defended a variety of matters in both federal and state court.
+Mr. Bean possesses extensive experience in trust and probate matters, complex commercial litigation matters, including contract disputes, insurance coverage issues, financial lending matters and class actions, as well as in the provision of assistance to foreign litigants in accordance with Title 28 United States Code Section 1782.
 Dan also provides preventative legal counsel to clients in order to minimize future litigation costs.
 Dan clerked for the Honorable J.H.
 Moore II, the Honorable Ralph W. Nimmons Jr. and the Honorable Harvey E. Schlesinger of the United States District Court.